CF Bezuidenhout

-Cornelis Frederik Bezuidenhout was a frontier farmer in the eastern Cape Colony whose death in a skirmish with Hottentot soldiers, who had been sent to arrest him, was the origin of the Slagtersnek Rebellion which reached its dramatic finale on 9 March 1816 under the gallows at Van Aardspos, twelve miles south of Slagtersnek.
+Cornelis Frederik Bezuidenhout (24 August 1760 – 10 August 1815) was a frontier farmer in the eastern Cape Colony whose death in a skirmish with Khoi soldiers, who had been sent to arrest him.
+His death was the origin of the Slagtersnek Rebellion which reached its dramatic finale on 9 March 1816 under the gallows at Van Aardspos, twelve miles south of Slagtersnek.

 Life and death

 Cornelis Frederik Bezuidenhout, known by the nickname Freek, was the fifth of seven children of Gerrit Bezuidenhout, a burgher of Graaff-Reinet, and his wife, Sophia Maria Scheepers.
 Freek was descendant of Wynand Leendertsz Bezuidenhout, of the Netherlands, master gardener at the Cape, and his wife, Jannetje Gerrits, of Amsterdam.

-He was born in the Graaff-Reinet district in 1760.
+Bezuidenhout was born in the Graaff-Reinet district in 1760.
 As a frontier farmer, he lived in seclusion in the valley of the Baviaans River, east of Cradock.
 He was said to know no fear, to be full of self-confidence and decidedly arrogant and quick-tempered.
 As a result of his views on public affairs he came into conflict with the authorities.
 Unrest on the eastern frontier, caused by conflicts with the Xhosa, increased the tension, especially after the Black Circuit in 1812.